mohsinht/site/pages/posts/advises-from-my-mentors.md

 ---
 title: Advises from my mentors
 date: 2022/4/03
-description: Some suggestions from my mentors at Awell Health to become better engineer.
+description: Some suggestions from my mentors at Awell Health to become a better engineer.
 tag: engineering, remote work
 author: You
 ---